SuperOfficeDocs/superoffice-docs/docs/en/chat/learn/link-to-person.md

 ---
 uid: help-en-chat-link-to-person
-title: Link chat to SuperOffice contact
+title: Link chat to a existing contact
-description: Link chat to SuperOffice contact
+description: Link chat to a existing contact
 author: SuperOffice RnD
 so.date: 06.29.2022
 keywords: chat